 - 1. 40 Acre: There shall be a 40 acre minimum land division for farm parcels in the A-1(40) zone. - 2.
 80 Acre: There shall be a 80 acre minimum land division for farm parcels in the A-1(160) zone to allow for land divisions around higher value per acre crops.
 All proposed farm parcels at least 80 acres but less than 160 acres shall meet the following standards: - a.
-A farm management plan shall be submitted with the application.
-The farm management plan shall also include an evaluation of the following: - (1) The property size shall be large enough to keep commercial farms and ranches in the area successful and not contribute to their decline.
-This evaluation shall include the potential negative impacts such as increasing traffic on farm to market roads or adding practices or uses that would conflict with existing accepted farming practices on adjacent farms. - (2) Determine the nature of this type of commercial agricultural enterprise in the county, or within the surrounding area. - b.
+A Farm Management Plan shall be submitted with the application. - b.
 The proposed farm parcel or parcels have been planted in a higher value per acre crop adequate to meet the income requirement in c. below; - c.
-Income Test
+Income Test i.
+Documentation of actual gross income received during the last two years or three of the last five years.